 Do not press a desperate foe too hard.” – Sun Tzu

 By leaving an outlet free after surrounding an army, the army will be distracted from having a common purpose.
 So, while some people prepare to charge against the invader, others struggle to escape the agonizing enclosure through the small outlet.
 This strategy is refined and employed by corporate and political administrators who create tiny reward-systems for gaining supporters among the defeated.
 It is a divide-and-rule strategy for creating enmity between groups of defeated people by favouring a few.
 The few people you favour will easily follow your orders, even of spying or exploiting the other victims.
 Thus, there may not be any organized effort to fight off the invader, who is now supported by the few favoured victims.
-With such divisions within themselves, other victims lose courage to resist the invader, or start compromising to his tactics.
+With such divisions within themselves, other victims lose courage to resist the invader, or they start compromising to his tactics.

 Possible contributions of colonialism to productivity and social responsibility